Basel-Aljazaeri/to-do/README.md

 ### Run the GUI tests

-To run the project as an Android app, start the Android emulator and then execute:
+To run the GUI tests, execute:

 npm run ui-test